followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGridFieldChooser/1 Configuration/onContextMenuPreparing.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **contextMenuPreparing** event.
+A function that is executed before the context menu is rendered.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action before a context menu is displayed in the field chooser.
-For instance, you can change the set of items in the menu.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->